Table of Contents

 Criminal offenses carried out by taxpayers are penalized under the Criminal Code.

-These offenses relate to certain situations, as the following:
+These offenses relate to certain situations, like the following:

 - Taxpayers willfully engaging in fiscal evasion